janosgyerik/shellscripts/README.md

 * bash/mv-many.sh

-    Rename files by editing their names in vim
+    Rename files and directories by editing their names in vim

 * bash/mv-replace.sh